jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 TODO Screenshot

-#### Step 4

-(this would have been reported at the same time as step 3)

-Similarly to `Emoji`, the import of `NameFormatting` has also become obsolete, so we can remove it too.
+Similarly to `Emoji`, the import of `NameFormatting` has also become obsolete, so we can remove it too (technically step 4, but let's count it as step 3.5).

 ```elm
 module SomeModule exposing (formatUserName, functionToReplace1)